Conservation Tech

 The Disruptors

-Over two-thirds of startups in the industry are classified as growth-/early-stage disruptors, as most have proven their technologies and commercialized their solutions.
+Over two-thirds of startups in the industry are classified as expansion or go-to-market stage disruptors, as most have proven their technologies and commercialized their solutions.
 Most of these startups focus on providing tracking and monitoring solutions for wildlife, forests, and oceans.
 These companies are relatively well-funded and have an established presence, compared to startups that are focusing on providing next-generation desalination or regeneration solutions.
 Given that the latter solutions are generally regarded as “an emerging field of study,” there is a considerable amount of time between the “idea phase” and proving commercial scope.

 Funding History